 - Salt and freshly ground pepper

-- Poach egg , leaving the yolk soft (see links at the end of this post if you aren’t sure how to do this) and carefully place on top of asparagus.
+- Carefully place an egg on top of the grilled asparagus.
 Sprinkle with salt and pepper to taste and top with toasted bread crumbs.

 Use a grill pan on top of the stove.
 Heat over high heat.
 Turn asparagus as grill marks appear.
 Asparagus is done when it turns bright green.

 Use your oven to grill asparagus.
 Preheat oven to 450˚F. Place asparagus on a foil-lined cookie sheet.
 Depending on the thickness of the asparagus, this may take 4-10 minutes.
 Watch closely.

 As an Amazon Associate, I earn from qualifying purchases.
 But don't worry.
 This doesn't change the price you pay.

 Amount Per Serving: Calories: 107Total Fat: 5gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 185mgSodium: 475mgCarbohydrates: 7gFiber: 3gSugar: 2gProtein: 9g